Trump Says US on 'War-Time Footing' Against Virus, Senate Passes First Economic Aid Bill

 The US Congress is striking back against recession fears with a new economic aid package.

 Wednesday afternoon, the US Senate passed a multi-billion dollar emergency package to help Americans suffering from the economic effects of the COVID-19 pandemic.
 The House already approved the measure.
-It now heads for President Trump's desk and his signature.
+President Trump signed the bill into law Wednesday evening.

 The Senate will now begin work on the third and largest stimulus package that lawmakers hope to pass next week.
 The bill would infuse almost $1 trillion into the US economy.